-Flex’s customization options allow you to choose where your Flex instance is hosted.
+The customization options of Flex allow you to choose where your Flex instance is hosted.
 You can run your personalized Flex UI locally on your own infrastructure, host it in your own cloud environment, or you can let Twilio host your Flex UI on our existing cloud platform, without any additional server or infrastructure maintenance requirements.

 With Flex, we let customers choose the best option to suit their needs, such as running everything from the cloud, or deploying Flex into production locally.
 We provide a Twilio-hosted environment for testing and development, which allows you to test out new configurations, changes, or customizations, without any heavy lifting from your IT teams until you’re ready to deploy in production.

 The Flex UI is built to be modified to your liking.
 Our React-based architecture is based on small components that can be added, modified, or removed at will.
 Users can quickly and easily add a button, create new themes and styles, or even remove entire sections.
 For a tutorial on creating a new Flex component, please see Adding Components to Flex UI (Twilio Docs).
 For full details, please see the Flex UI Overview (Twilio Docs).

 The Flex UI also supports Flex Plugins - self-contained code that allows users to modify their Twilio-hosted Flex instance running on our cloud infrastructure.
-Plugins use Flex’s core programmability model to change or update any aspect of Flex.
-Flex Admins can build a new plugin with the Build Flex Plugin tool, and upload it to your Twilio Assets library to be automatically deployed to your hosted instance.
+Plugins use the core programmability model of Flex to change or update any aspect.
+Flex Admins can build a new plugin using the Plugins API to be automatically deployed to your hosted instance.
 For full details, please see Building Flex Plugins (Twilio Docs).

 Flex utilizes Twilio’s TaskRouter service for distribution of incoming communications and requests.
 TaskRouter allows you to build custom workflows, queues, and prioritization for any type of customer contact or “event”.
 These “events” turn into tasks, which are assigned based on your rules, and the skills assigned to your agents.
 For full details, please see How TaskRouter Works (Twilio Docs).